SuhasGejji/SuhasGejji/README.md

 - 👋 Hi, I’m @SuhasGejji
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on any development project
 - 📫 How to reach me suhasgejji10@gmail.com